Collaboration in German-occupied Poland: Film and theater

 In occupied Poland there was no Polish film industry.
 However, a few former Polish citizens collaborated with the Germans in making films such as the 1941 anti-Polish propaganda film Heimkehr (Homecoming).
-In that film, casting for minor parts played by Polish actors was done by Volksdeutscher actor and Gestapo agent Igo Sym, who during the filming, on 7 March 1941, was shot in his Warsaw apartment by the Polish Union of Armed Struggle resistance movement; after the war, the Polish performers were sentenced for collaboration in an anti-Polish propaganda undertaking, with punishments ranging from official reprimand to imprisonment.
+In that film, casting for minor parts played by Polish actors was done by half-Austrian actor and Gestapo agent Igo Sym, who during the filming, on 7 March 1941, was shot in his Warsaw apartment by the Polish Union of Armed Struggle resistance movement; after the war, the Polish performers were sentenced for collaboration in an anti-Polish propaganda undertaking, with punishments ranging from official reprimand to imprisonment.
 Some Polish actors were coerced by the Germans into performing, as in the case of Bogusław Samborski, who played in Heimkehr probably in order to save his Jewish wife.

 During the occupation, feature-film showings were preceded by propaganda newsreels of Die Deutsche Wochenschau (The German Weekly Review).
 Some feature films likewise contained Nazi propaganda.
 The Polish underground discouraged Poles from attending movies, advising them, in the words of the rhymed couplet, "Tylko świnie siedzą w kinie" ("Only swine go to the movies").

 Following the Polish underground's execution of Igo Sym, in reprisal the Germans took hostages and, on 11 March 1941, executed 21 at their Palmiry killing grounds.
 They also arrested several actors and theater directors and sent them to Auschwitz, including such notable figures as Stefan Jaracz and Leon Schiller.

 The largest theater for Polish audiences was Warsaw's Komedia (Comedy).
 There were also a dozen small theaters.
 Polish actors were forbidden by the underground to perform in these theaters, but some did and were punished after the war.
 Many other actors supported themselves by working as waiters.
 Adolf Dymsza performed in legal cabarets and wasn't allowed to perform at Warsaw during a short period after the war.
 A theater producer Zygmunt Ipohorski-Lenkiewicz was shot as a Gestapo agent.